Sri Lanka shaman dies of Covid after touting 'blessed' water cure - EasternEye

 White attracted international attention in 2010 when legendary Indian cricketer Sachin Tendulkar publicly thanked him for treating a knee injury, saying it helped him hit the first-ever one-day international double century against South Africa.

-In a 2010 interview with AFP, White claimed he had “special powers” since the age of 12.
+In a 2010 interview, White claimed he had “special powers” since the age of 12.

 He has since treated other Indian cricket stars, including Gautam Gambhir and Ashish Nehra.